borntofrappe/fullstack-d3/README.md

 ### Events

 Listen to events through the `on` method.
-On a selection, this method describes the event and a callback function.
+On a selection, the method specifies the event and a callback function.

 ```js
 selection.on('mouseenter', function () {